Why today’s leaders must adapt to a changing landscape

 Bill is a great example of a leader shaped by the residual “American Alpha-Male” archetypes.
 Understanding why his leadership style is no longer working requires an understanding and exploration of past, present, and future business and employee landscapes.

-A Brief History of the American Alpha-Male in Institutional Leadership
+A Brief History of the American Alpha-Male.

 The American Alpha-male is the unconscious manifestation of a society rooted in what author Isabel Wilkerson refers to as the American caste system.